sfdcai/openwrt-telegram/README.md

 - Run the diagnostics helper either from SSH (`python3 scripts/diagnostics.py`) or Telegram (`/diag`) to validate services, nftables, web UI deployment and API authentication in one step.

+### Recommended enhancements

+- **UCI-driven profiles:** map TeleBot roles to OpenWrt UCI sections so specific WLANs, DHCP pools or VPN instances can be toggled per profile directly from Telegram, keeping configuration drift minimal.
+- **Per-device history export:** persist recent activity snapshots (approval changes, WAN/LAN transitions, alerts triggered) so operators can download a CSV audit trail from the web UI.
+- **Service health hooks:** integrate with lightweight monitoring (e.g. `ubus` stats) to auto-restart WAN, DNS or AdGuard services when TeleBot notices repeated failures, with backoff and chat notifications.
 - Use `/router` to confirm client counts and nftables availability without leaving Telegram.
 - `/router` now also reports the firewall include status so you can confirm the